teachen-ch/voty/README.md

 ## About Voty

 Voty is developed as an open source project by «Teachen!» (https://teachen.ch/).
 Teachen is a not-for-profit association founded during the COVID-19 lockdown by a group of motivated parents, teachers and techies.
-The Voty project is sponsored by https://prototypefund.opendata.ch
+The Voty project is suppored by the Swiss PrototypeFund.